Docs

 You can create storefront tokens by API.
 On Stencil storefronts, you can also access an autogenerated token using in-page context.

 The channel ID for the default Stencil storefront is 1.
+Storefront tokens don't require you to pass in channel IDs if you want to make the request on behalf of all the stores channels IDs.
 To learn more about channels, see the channels section of the multi-storefront overview.
 For more about using the GraphQL Storefront API on custom channels, consult the GraphQL Storefront API overview's FAQ section on alternate channels.

 Example request: Create a storefront API token